hwdsl2/setup-ipsec-vpn/README.md

 ## Bugs & Questions

 - Have a question?
-Please read other people's comments <a href="https://gist.github.com/hwdsl2/9030462#comments" target="_blank">in this Gist</a> and <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#google_translate_element" target="_blank">on my blog</a> before posting.
+Please first read other people's comments <a href="https://gist.github.com/hwdsl2/9030462#comments" target="_blank">in this Gist</a> and <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#google_translate_element" target="_blank">on my blog</a>.
 - For Libreswan related questions, you may ask on the <a href="https://lists.libreswan.org/mailman/listinfo/swan" target="_blank">mailing list</a>, or check out the <a href="https://libreswan.org/wiki/Main_Page" target="_blank">official wiki</a>.
 - If you found a reproducible bug, open a <a href="https://github.com/hwdsl2/setup-ipsec-vpn/issues" target="_blank">GitHub Issue</a> to submit a bug report.